Obstetrics | Fetal growth disorders - detection, decision and outcomes

 Outside of work, Emily enjoys spending time outdoors, staying active and maintaining a balanced lifestyle, which she believes is essential for sustaining a career in healthcare.
 She is excited to continue developing as a clinician, educator and future leader within obstetric imaging and women’s health.

-Ms Laura Harbinson
+Ms Laura Harbinson, AFASA

 PhD Candidate